sdiehl/wiwinwlh/tutorial.md

     malloc :: CSize -> IO (Ptr a)
 ```

-Prepending the function name with a ``&`` allows us to create a reference to the function itself.
+Prepending the function name with a ``&`` allows us to create a reference to the
+function pointer itself.

 ```haskell
 foreign import ccall unsafe "stdlib.h &malloc"